GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 Arguably, still don't.

 #### (3) {#note-id-3}
+A problem you run into when your code is over a decade old.
 Somehow, TGUI has survived every massive refactor in Hauntlet, and not for lack of trying.
 There is a *large* comment inside the `DialogItem` class about introducing official UI element control types.
 (At this point, it will never get done.)

 #### (4) {#note-id-4}
 Fun fact: the original version of TGUI's definition file could be lightly edited to view in a web browser.
 This was how the initial UI was created.